 You can do so with any device.
 The profile is a web-based application and is fully responsive, which means you can log in from any PC, tablet or a mobile phone.

-ElIoT runs on one AA battery.
-The battery lasts approximately two years.
+ElIoT runs on one lithium battery.
 Simply replace the battery when empty.
 Your profile page has a battery indicator and will notify you when it is running low.

 The registration fee is necessary for registering the device into the data network which provides data transfer between your ElIoT device and your profile page, 24/7, all year round.
 The data needs to be transmitted and a common internet network cannot be used because not every electricity meter is within the reach of a wi-fi network.
-Power consumption also comes into play: in a standard wi-fi network, ElIoT would have to be constantly powered, but in our network, it is powered by a single AA battery that lasts for two years.
+Power consumption also comes into play: in a standard wi-fi network, ElIoT would have to be constantly powered, but in our network, it is powered by a single replacable lithium battery.
 This compromise costs 0,80 CZK a day.
 At present, there is no other solution that would cost less than 300 CZK annually and does not wear the battery out.

 Yes.
 We guarantee that your device connect to the network anywhere in the Czech Republic.
 If not, you can return the device within 14 day with a full refund, no questions asked.